Small Adjustments for a Healthy Pregnancy

 Assign the chore of cleaning the litterbox to someone else if you have cats

-Eat a balanced diet (pregnancy is not a time to try to minimize calories.)
+Eat real food.
+Meat, and food that grows in the ground.
 Keeping a food journal for a few days is a great way to keep yourself accountable.
-You may be doing even better than you think!
-Aviva Romm MD, CPM, suggests “The best place to start to plan your diet is to list what you eat presently.
-From there, you can add foods that may provide you with the extra nutrients that pregnancy requires, and perhaps you’ll be open to acquiring a few new tastes.”
+You may be doing even better than you think! make a list what you eat presently.
+From there, you can add foods that may provide you with the extra nutrients that pregnancy requires, and perhaps you’ll be open to acquiring a few new tastes.
 Pregnancy is the perfect time for you to make friends with food.
 You will want your child’s relationship to be healthy from the start.
 Providing a good example is a great incentive for you to reshape your own relationship with food.